The information provided here has been checked as being up-to-date as at December 2020.

 There’s a lot of hype around the subject of IP address tracking.
 Lead Forensics make plenty of noise about investing huge amounts of money into databases etc. etc. but the whole concept is very very simple:

 It’s not rocket science and it’s not as expensive to create and maintain databases, as you may have been led to believe.
-Our business founder has been using this sort of technology for over 10 years, long before Lead Forensics existed.
-It’s been very slow for businesses to become aware that such things are possible and because it seems like the newest shiny thing (but isn’t!), it’s easy to get tempted to buy into the first solution offered (which is usually Lead Forensics because they actively ring businesses more than any other provider).
+Our business founder has been using this sort of technology for 17+ years, long before Lead Forensics existed and even before Google Analytics was born.
+It’s been very slow for businesses to become aware that such things are possible and because it seems like the newest shiny thing (but it isn’t!), it’s easy to get tempted to buy into the first solution offered (which is usually Lead Forensics because they actively ring businesses more than any other provider).

 It’s understandable that if a smaller business takes potential business away from a larger business, then it’s going to lead to a battle.
-We’re a small business compared to Lead Forensics but in reality, probably their biggest competitor.
-We know this because over the past couple of years we’ve heard a multitude of negative comments about us (by Lead Forensics staff) that have been made to the many people who are kind enough to share with us.
+We’re a small business compared to Lead Forensics but in reality, probably one of the biggest thorns in their side.
+We know this because over the years we’ve heard a multitude of negative comments about us (by Lead Forensics staff) that have been made to the many people who are kind enough to share with us.
 We don’t take it personally – we know it’s purely down to them losing sales and not liking it (when in reality they should be thinking about what the potential client actually needs and should pay a fair price for).

 What’s ironic is that the only reason we ever decided to go head to head with Lead Forensics is because they tried to poach our subscribers.
 Before that we didn’t even know they existed because they were invisible in Google when relevant search phrases were used.
 Big company trying to beat much smaller company – it happens all the time in business but in our case, we’re only going to become stronger and stronger.
 And that sums A1WebStats up nicely – we offer a solution that’s designed to make small to medium business websites stronger than their (often bigger) competitors, and within that overall offering, it just happens to offer the same type of functionality that Lead Forensics does.